kyleries/kyleries/README.md

 In 2022, I chose Python for the [event](https://github.com/kyleries/aoc_2022).
 In [2021](https://github.com/kyleries/aoc_2021/tree/main/models) and [2020](https://github.com/kyleries/aoc_2020/tree/main/models), I chose....SQL!
 I wanted to challenge myself to think about the problems from more of a relational point of view and see how far I could get without resorting to a full programming language.

+## Analysis

+I've also worked in the pure analyst capacity (and, anecdotally, I can't fully express how empmowering it is to be able to handle all of the engineering required to build a data product and then immediately begin using it to solve a business problem or illuminate opportunities).
+I've diagnosed structural problems in business lines by formulating business equations and predicted the presence of certain appliances using metered energy consumption using machine learning on an "Enterprise" scale.